wesleygoyette/facetime_v5/README.md

 ./build-client-macos.sh
 ```

-This will build the client binary with appropriate OpenCV linkage and optimization settings for macOS.
+This will build the client binary with appropriate OpenCV linkage for macOS.

 #### Manual Build